jbabio/Micromouse-for-OSHWDem-2017/README.md

 ## Acknowledgements

-* @Escornabot creators for the design and sofware www.escornabot.com https://github.com/escornabot
+* @Escornabot creators for the design and software www.escornabot.com https://github.com/escornabot
 * Mike McCauley for the AccelStepper library.
 * Julien de la Bruère-Terreault for the SharpDistSensor library. https://github.com/DrGFreeman
 * Andrew Kramer (https://github.com/1988kramer) for inspiration about implementing the sensor polling.